 If you have a kitchen from the 1990’s like me, you probably have honey oak cabinets that you want to update.
-I searched and searched for ideas, and most of the suggestions were to paint them.
+I searched and searched for ideas to update them, and most of the suggestions were to paint the cabinets.
 Let me be super honest with you.
-I don’t have to time to paint my cabinets nor am I a DIYer!
+I don’t have time to paint my cabinets nor am I a DIYer!

 So after much research, I discovered another solution.
 Here’s the before and after of my cabinets.